 Congratulations to Dr. Jaime Hernandez who has received a 1-year award in collaboration with Dr. Angeli Jayme, Research Scientist at the University of Illinois at Urbana-Champaign for the project, “R27-252: Impact of Commercial Electric Vehicles on Flexible Pavement Performance.”
 The sponsor is the Illinois Center for Transportation.

-Congratulations to Ph.D. student Paige Peters, and her team at Rapid Radicals Technology for winning the 2021 Wisconsin Innovation Awards in the People's Choice category!
+Congratulations to CCEE graduate student Paige Peters and her team at Rapid Radicals Technology for being the grand prize winners of the 19th annual Wisconsin Governor’s Business Plan Contest.